swiss-seismological-service/ATLS_model_worker_base/README.md

 Hence, to implement a concrete worker follow this recipe:

-1. Provide a concrete implementation of `ramsis.worker.utils.model.Model`.
-A model must return a valid `ramsis.worker.utils.model.ModelResult`.
+1. Provide a concrete implementation of `ramsis.sfm.worker.model.Model`.
+A model must return a valid `ramsis.sfm.worker.model.ModelResult`.
 2. Provide a concrete implementation of `ramsis.sfm.worker.resource.RamsisWorkerListResource`.
 Optionally also for `ramsis.sfm.worker.resource.RamsisWorkerResource`.